-- 8.8.10 Before the designation of one or more Heritage Conservation Districts, the Town will by by-law, designate the area specified in the by-law as a heritage conservation study area for a period of up to one year. - 8.8.11 A heritage conservation study shall: - (a) Examine the character and appearance of the area that is the subject of the study, including buildings, structures and other property features of the area, to determine if the area should be preserved as a Heritage Conservation District; - (b) Examine and make recommendations as to the geographic boundaries of the area to be designated; - (c) Consider and make recommendations as to the objectives of the designation and the content of the Heritage Conservation District Plan required under the Ontario Heritage Act; - (d) Make recommendations as to any changes that will be required to this Official Plan and to any municipal by-laws, including the Zoning By-law. - 8.8.12 Any heritage conservation study area, by by-law, may prohibit or set limitations with respect to: - a) The alteration of property situated in the heritage conservation study area; and - b) The erection, demolition or removal of buildings or structures, or classes of buildings or structures, in the heritage conservation study area. - 8.8.13 The Town, if choosing to designate one or more Heritage Conservation Districts, will pass a by-law in accordance with the Ontario Heritage Act to designate one or more Heritage Conservation Districts.
+8.8.11 A heritage conservation study shall:

+(a) examine the character and appearance of the area that is the subject of the study, including buildings, structures and other property features of the area, to determine if the area should be preserved as a Heritage Conservation District;

+(b) examine and make recommendations as to the geographic boundaries of the area to be designated;

+(c) consider and make recommendations as to the objectives of the designation and the content of the Heritage Conservation District Plan required under the Ontario Heritage Act;

+(d) make recommendations as to any changes that will be required to this Official Plan and to any municipal by-laws, including the Zoning By-law.

+8.8.12 Any heritage conservation study area, by by-law, may prohibit or set limitations with respect to:

+a) the alteration of property situated in the heritage conservation study area; and b) the erection, demolition or removal of buildings or structures, or classes of buildings or structures, in the heritage conservation study area.